Who we are:

 Our lawful basis for processing personal information

-- Our lawful basis for processing and storing personal information is one of “legitimate interest” (under article 6 of GDPR).
-The Owl Centre cannot adequately deliver a service to your child without processing their personal information.
-As it is both a necessity for our service delivery and of benefit to the child, we lack a legitimate interest to process and store their data.
+1. Our lawful basis for processing and storing personal information is one of “legitimate interest” (under article 6 of GDPR).
+The Owl Centre cannot adequately deliver a service without processing their personal information.
+As it is both a necessity for our service delivery and of benefit to the patient, we have a legitimate interest to process and store their data.

-- The Owl Centre is committed to maintaining the security and confidentiality of the child’s record.
+The Owl Centre is committed to maintaining the security and confidentiality of the patient's record.
 We actively implement security measures to ensure that their information is safe, and we audit these regularly.

 Data protection legislation gives the client various rights, the most of important of which are as follows:

-- You have the right to a copy of the information that we hold about the child.
-If the child is 16 years or older, his/her consent is required unless the client has power of attorney.
+- You have the right to a copy of the information that we hold about the patient.

 - You have the right to ask for your record to be amended if you believe that it is wrong.

-- A copy of the child’s records is provided free of charge unless it is a large request, in which case a small admin fee will be charged.
+A copy of the patient's records is provided free of charge unless it is a large request, in which case a small admin fee will be charged.
 Postage costs, however, will be incurred if the records need to be, or are asked to be, sent by post.

-- The Owl Centre will provide access to the child’s records within 30 days of confirmation of the requesters ID and rights to access the information.
+The Owl Centre will provide access to the patient's records within 30 days of confirmation of the requesters ID and rights to access the information.
 If the request is particularly large or complex, this may be extended to 60 days.

-If you have any questions about how The Owl Centre uses your information, please contact us.
+If you have any questions about how The Owl Centre uses your information, please contact us at [email protected]

 Further information about data protection legislation and your rights is available from the Information Commissioner’s Office.